DiffstarPop: A generative physical model of galaxy star formation history: DiffstarPop Model Formulation

 We model $\Mpeak(t)$ with a power-law function of cosmic time with a rolling index, \beq \Mpeak(t) = \Mzero(t/t_0)^{\alpha(t)}, \eeq where $t_0$ is the present-day age of the universe, $\Mzero$ is a normalization parameter, and the behavior of $\alpha(t)$ is controlled by a sigmoid function: \beq \alpha(t) = \aearly + \frac{\alate-\aearly}{1+\exp(-k(t-\tauc))}. \eeq At early times, $t\ll\tauc,$ the power law slope $\alpha(t)\approx\aearly,$ and conversely, $\alpha(t)\approx\alate$ at late times $t\gg\tauc;$ the sigmoid function in Eq.~\ref{eq:sigmoid} smoothly transitions $\alpha(t)$ between these two regimes.

 In \citet{hearin_etal21_diffmah}, the above model was fit to millions of simulated merger trees in both gravitational N-body simulations as well as \tng, and it was shown that the Diffmah model gives an unbiased fit with $0.1$dex of scatter across a wide range of halo mass, $10^{11}\lesssim \Mhalo/\Msun\lesssim10^{15},$ and redshift, $0\leq z\lesssim5.$ In this paper, we introduce a new Diffmah parameter, $\tpeak,$ defined as the cosmic time when the mass of the halo peaks, and remains constant thereafter: \beq \Mpeak(t) = \eeq As described in Appendix~\ref{diffmah_appendix}, the new parameter $\tpeak$ improves the quality of the Diffmah fits for subhalos with early infall times.
+We define $\tpeak$ as the first snapshot at which the maximum $\Mpeak$ is attained for a given halo (see Appendix~\ref{diffmah_appendix} for more details).
 Figure~\ref{fig:diffmah_example_fit} shows a visual demonstration of an example Diffmah fit to a particular halo in the SMDPL simulation described in \S\ref{section:sims}.

 We refer the reader to \citet{hearin_etal21_diffmah} and Appendix~\ref{diffmah_appendix} for further details about the Diffmah model.